-Wright (2009, 2019) identified three modes of transformation: ruptural, interstitial and symbiotic.4 Ruptural transformations seek a direct confrontation or break with existing institutions and social structures.
+Wright (2009, 2019) identified three modes of transformation: ruptural, interstitial and symbiotic.
+Ruptural transformations seek a direct confrontation or break with existing institutions and social structures.
 Interstitial transformations involve building new forms of social empowerment on the margins of capitalist society, usually outside of spaces dominated by those in power.
 Symbiotic transformations, in turn, are aimed at changing the existing institutions, and growing power within the current system so as to ultimately transform it.
 For Wright, these modes of transformation are closely associated with the revolutionary socialist, anarchist and social democratic traditions respectively.
-Using a game metaphor, he connects symbiotic transformations to changing the rules of the game, interstitial transformations to particular moves in the game, and ruptural transformations to changing the game itself (Wright 2019).
+Using a game metaphor, he connects symbiotic transformations to changing the rules of the game, interstitial transformations to changing the game itself (Wright 2019).

-When we talk about degrowth, we are talking about social-ecological transformation, i.e., a transformation that aims to bring about two entangled outcomes - ecological sustainability and
+When we talk about degrowth, we are talking about socialecological transformation, i.e., a transformation that aims to bring about two entangled outcomes - ecological sustainability and